nEXam-App/nEXam-doc/SRS.md

 Dashboard - lists all current exams.
 Here it is possible to create new exams.

 Create/ Edit Exam - provides the fields for a new exam.
-Also, it should be possible to edit the information of the selected exam here and to navigate to the creation interface of a topic.
+Also, it should be possible to edit the information of the selected exam here.

-Create/ Edit Topic - provides the fields for a new topic.
-It should be possible to edit the information of the selected topic.

 View Exam - shows detailed information about an exam and the estimated time.
 Also provides the oppurtunity to start and stop the time for the estimated tim.
 It is possible here to navigate to edit exam.